sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 ![Image:3dscalpmessage.png](/assets/images/3Dscalpmessage.png)

 The window below will pop up.
-Because, we use template electrode locations, the conversion with between channel location and 3-D headplot coordinate (*Talairach-model transformation matrix* entry) is automatically filled in.
-If this is not the case, refer to the following section on how to align the 3-D head plot to your electrode coordinate system.
+Because we use template electrode locations, the conversion between channel location and 3-D headplot coordinate (*Talairach-model transformation matrix* entry) is automatically filled in.
+If this is not the case, refer to the following section on aligning the 3-D head plot to your electrode coordinate system.

 Enter trial latencies to be
 plotted (*0:100:500* below indicating latencies *0, 100, 200, 300, 400,*